getodk/docs/odkx-src/basics-install.rst

 Installing Services
 --------------------------------

   1. From your device's :guilabel:`Settings`, choose :menuselection:`Apps & notifications`.
-(On older versions of Android, this setting maybe in :menuselection:`Applications` or :menuselection:`Security` depending upon your android version.)
+(On older versions of Android, this setting may be in :menuselection:`Applications` or :menuselection:`Security` depending upon your android version.)

     - Go to :guilabel:`Special app access` in :guilabel:`Advanced` and choose :guilabel:`Install unknown apps`
     - From the list of applications, select a browser of your choice and check :guilabel:`Allow from this source`.
-    - (On older versions of Android, above two steps are not required, make sure installation from *Unknown Sources* is checked.)
+    - (On older versions of Android, the above two steps are not required, make sure installation from *Unknown Sources* is checked.)

   2. Open the same web browser that you authorized to install unknown apps on your Android device.
 (For older versions of Android any web browser can be used since you do not need to specifically authorize the web browser's ability to install.)
   3. Navigate to https://github.com/odk-x/services/releases/latest and download the latest ODK-X Services APK.